aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 #### Defining policy and business model

 Much like other death-related medical procedures (is this true?), policy and business model will be necessarily coupled.
 I've outlined some of the questions that will need to be answered in the section 'Outline of legal decisions to be made'.
 In the end, the law will determine the necessary business infrastructure and processes, but until then, we have to think about and build the process that we're comfortable with.
 I believe making this a community-driven process will create the best outcome both legally and culturally.
 Ideally, the community gives input about what processes would be most helpful to them and their families.
-This inherantly informs us of what processes should be legally required by law to ensure every assisted death is decided upon and carried out in a way that minimizes ambiguity and where everybody is in agreeance that this is what the patient wants.
-I also believe this communal agreeance on processes will help the law (that necessitates the processes) get passed.
+This inherently informs us of what processes should be legally required by law to ensure every assisted death is decided upon and carried out in a way that minimizes ambiguity and where everybody is in agreeance that this is what the patient wants.
+I also believe this communal agreeance on processes will help the law, which will necessitate the processes, get passed.

 #### Education and Townhalls

+Education events and events where we receive feedback will mostly be a blurred line until the proposed policy and business models are better defined and in practice.
+I think the first year might look like a large, crowd-sourced, organized brainstorming session with a clear goal.
+While I believe that this bootstrapped business model will be a fruitful path to some form of legalized assisted dying for those with severe dementia, there are a lot of policy and business details that would be better decided by a community of interested parties.
+Additionally, educating and empowering others to contribute will help people be part of the mission, contribute to a brighter future, and be invested in the outcome.
+It'll also increase the power behind the mission, both in numbers and passion.
+Lastly, even if I wrote the most optimal policy and submitted it today, I doubt it would pass.
+Historically, having a lot of motivated people behind a grassroots push for policy change has led to success (find source?).

-Education topics:
+Proposed education topics:
 - history of Death with Dignity
 - history of assisted death
 	* old cultures that practice(d) it
-	* when and why forbidded
+	* when and why forbidden
 	* where and how it's still practiced
 - what we know so far about what this law would look like
 - history and timeline of similar laws
 - how to talk about this with their families / to other people

-Townhall topics:
+Proposed feedback topics:
-- what they would want out of this
+- what they would want out of this (maybe prior to coming to a session, give them some info, then have them think about what they would want the process to look like for them)
 - feedback about proposed process, or if they have new ideas for process
 - feedback from family members
 - feedback from religious groups